octo-technology/OpenTezos/docs/tezos-basics/exam.md

 On which elements are calculated a transaction Fee?

 - [X] With the gas consumption
-- [X] With the storage require to realise the operation
+- [X] With the storage require to realize the operation
 - [ ] According to the congestion of the network
 - [ ] It is free if you are a baker

 ### Question 5
-In which way can the xtz be created?
+In which way can the XTZ be created?  //TODO( What kind of operations is responsible for creating XTZ ?)

 - [ ] Run a node
 - [X] Baking
 - [X] Endorsing
-- [X] Amendement Proposal
+- [X] Amendment Proposal

 ### Question 6